-Kingston Voluntary Action, the infrastructure support charity for Kingston’s Voluntary and Community Sector, helped 5 local groups successfully apply for over ninety thousand pounds from the Lowell Fund, which funds projects in Kingston and Elmsbridge that are working to support children and young people who are facing disadvantage to achieve their potential.
+Kingston Voluntary Action, the infrastructure support charity for Kingston’s Voluntary and Community Sector, helped 5 local groups successfully apply for over £90,000 from the Lowell Fund, which funds projects in Kingston and Elmsbridge that are working to support children and young people who are facing disadvantage.

 The successful Kingston groups, and the grants received, were: